jprupp/nqe/README.md

 # Not Quite Erlang

-Haskell framework for simple concurrent processes with mailboxes inspired by Erlang/OTP.
+Haskell framework for concurrency inspired by Erlang/OTP.